NITIC-Robot-Club/nhk2025b_robotcontroller/README.md

 - Open ```File``` > ```Buid Settings```.
 - Switch platform to ```Android```.
 - Check a ```Development Build``` box.
+- You can also download the latest build from releases.
 ## How to Build for Controller
 ### Step0 Environmental Preparation(optionally)
 - Install softwares